-- 1. Select the H Pos button to allow adjustment of the horizontal trace. - Select and drag to move the trace on the touchscreen.
-This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For incremental adjustments, use the plus or minus button to adjust the horizontal position. - Select the Reset icon ( ) to reset the horizontal position adjustment to default.
+- 1. Select H Pos to allow adjustment of the horizontal trace. - Select and drag to move the trace on the touchscreen.
+This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For incremental adjustments, select the plus (+) or minus (-) buttons to adjust the horizontal position.

+- Select the Reset icon (S) to reset the horizontal position adjustment to default.

-- 2. Select the V Pos button to allow adjustment of the vertical trace. - Select and drag to move the trace on the touchscreen.
-This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For incremental adjustments, use the plus or minus button to adjust the vertical position.
+- 2. Select V Pos to allow adjustment of the vertical trace. - Select and drag to move the trace on the touchscreen.
+This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For incremental adjustments, select the plus (+) or minus (-) buttons to adjust the vertical position. - Select the Reset icon ( ) to reset the vertical position adjustment to default.